 This section constitutes three subsections.
 Sub-section one discusses sources of agricultural information while sub-section two explores farmers’ access to and use of agricultural information, and the last one describes factors that affect smallholder farmers’ access to and use of agricultural information.

-Sources of Agricultural Information for Climate Change adaptation
+Sources of Agricultural Information for Climate Change Adaptation

-Information sources are crucial in equipping smallholder farmers with knowledge of proper ways to respond to climate change.
+Information sources are crucial in equipping smallholder farmers with knowledge about proper ways to respond to climate change.
 Lack of relevant information sources has been found to constrain rural area farmers’ efforts to increase agricultural outputs (Mwalusaka, 2021).
-Therefore, improving the provision of smallholder farmers with relevant agricultural information can facilitate crop production improvement and address their climate change-induced food shortages (Mtega, 2017).
+Therefore, improving the provision of smallholder farmers with relevant agricultural information can improve crop production and address climate change-induced food shortages (Mtega, 2017).
 Due to differences in technology, education, and infrastructure advancements, the relevance of agricultural information sources differs between developed and developing countries (Singh et al., 2016).
-Agricultural information sources widely used by smallholder farmers in developed countries include television, internet, printed materials such as newspapers, magazines, professional organizations, and fliers (Muema et al., 2018; Elia, 2017).
-In contrast, radio, colleagues, village meetings, mobile phones, and extension officers are extensively used by smallholder farmers in developing countries (Mtega, 2017).

-Generally, unlike smallholder farmers in developed countries, those in most developing ones prefer accessing agricultural information from informal interpersonal sources (Singh et al., 2016; Oyekale, 2015).
-Rogers (2003) observed that interpersonal sources were effective in changing farmers’ strongly embedded attitudes, beliefs, and practices.
-These sources are preferred and trusted in developing countries due to their populations’ reliance on word of mouth to interact and share information.
-The sources comparatively offer easy access to agricultural information by being less costly, hence affordable to resource-constrained farmers (Mudombi & Nhano, 2021).
+Agricultural information sources commonly used by smallholder farmers in developed countries include the television, internet, printed materials such as newspapers, magazines and fliers (Muema et al., 2018; Elia, 2017).
+In contrast, smallholder farmers in developing countries use the radio, colleagues, village meetings, mobile phones, and extension officers (Mtega, 2017).
+These farmers prefer accessing agricultural information from informal interpersonal sources (Singh et al., 2016; Oyekale, 2015).
+Rogers (2003) observed that interpersonal sources were effective in changing farmers’ strongly embedded attitudes, beliefs and practices.
+These sources are preferred and trusted in developing countries due to their reliance on the word of mouth to interact and share information.
+The sources comparatively offer easy access to agricultural information which is affordable to resource-constrained farmers (Mudombi & Nhano, 2021).
 In contrast, mass media sources need higher initial investment to purchase equipment.

 Access to and Use of Agricultural Information for Climate Change Adaptation

-Manda (2017) reported that developing countries have been vulnerable to impacts of climate change because of poverty and poor access to and utilization of agricultural information.
+Manda (2017) reported that developing countries have been vulnerable to impacts of climate change because of poverty and poor access to agricultural information.
 Luckily, recent developments in the provision of agricultural information have created opportunities for smallholder farmers to integrate new farming methods into agricultural decision-making (Ahmed & Ouma, 2015).
 Therefore, in the context of climate change and high exposure of developing countries to climate change risks, plans that promote agricultural information access and dissemination to reduce risks and enhance utilization of opportunities are vital (Gavin, 2018).
-The impact of such plans is measured based on their ability to ensure that information that is fit-for-purpose is produced and made available in right formats for integration into decision-making processes (Jack & Hewitson, 2020).
+The impact of such plans is measured against their ability to ensure that information that is fit-for-purpose is produced and made available in right formats for integration into decision-making processes (Jack & Hewitson, 2020).

 As emphasized by various scholars, access to and use of agricultural information for effective climate change adaptation should never be underestimated.
-For instance, Kandji and Verchot (2017) explained that access to agricultural information is a critical component of smallholder farmers’ agricultural and other socio-economic decisions making.
-Similarly, according to Muema et al. (2018), smallholder farmers’ access to agricultural information is crucial in seed selection, farm preparation and proper timing and planting of crops.
-As such, Raju (2018) states that the next step to ensure that farmers respond effectively to climate change is to invest in accessibility of agricultural information.
+For instance, Kandji and Verchot (2017) underscored the fact that access to agricultural information is a critical component of smallholder farmers’ agricultural and other socio-economic decision making.
+Muema et al. (2018) add that smallholder farmers’ access to agricultural information is crucial in seed selection, farm preparation and proper timing and planting of crops.
+Raju (2018) therefore proposes that the next step to ensure that farmers respond effectively to climate change is to invest in accessibility of agricultural information.
 In a study carried out by Hisali et al. (2021) in Uganda, it was found that information is an essential factor that influences farmers’ adaptation to climate change and variability.
-Therefore, climate adaptation efforts should ensure that smallholder farmers are provided with information that has practical value such as highlighting innovations like pest resistant varieties and drought tolerant crops (Hisali, et al., 2021; Paavola, 2015).
+Therefore, climate adaptation efforts should ensure that smallholder farmers are provided with information that has practical value such as highlighting innovations like pest-resistant varieties and drought-tolerant crops (Hisali et al., 2021; Paavola, 2015).